mcvollberg/github.io/_pages/research.md

 People often act without fully knowing how their actions impact others.
 Do people take advantage of this ambiguity to make themselves look good?
 And how do these distortions influence others?
 My research shows that people (on average) distort the social consequences of their actions in self-serving ways: selfish individuals downplay the harm of their choices while generous individuals exaggerate their beneficience and sacrifice.
-Critically, these distortions were differentially contagious, as distortions that make selfish actions appear less damaging spread more readily and made others behave more selfishly themselves.
+Critically, these distortions are differentially contagious, as distortions that make selfish actions appear less damaging spread more readily and make others behave more selfishly themselves.
 This asymmetric social contagion has concrete implications for collective action, from climate inaction to erosion of welfare norms.

 **Affect and learning in social decision making**

 How do expected and experienced feelings relate to our choices?
 Research on affective forecasting shows that people often fail to predict exactly how something will make them feel (e.g., winning the lottery feeling worse than expected).
 In parallel, research on reinforcement learning centers on learning from deviations from expectations, but typically regarding objective outcomes (e.g., winning more than expected) rather than feelings.
-In this line of research, I bridge these literatures and link deviations from expected feelings to learning and (social) decision making (e.g., whether to aggress).
+This line of research bridges these literatures and link deviations from expected feelings to learning and (social) decision making (e.g., whether to aggress).
 In doing so, it also elucidates the extent to which feelings track subjective value more broadly. <br>
 Based on the insight that experienced affect is particularly information-rich, ongoing research investigates how observers of others' feelings encode this information and use it for inferences about those others.